tarudev/Incremental-CLustering/README.md

 # Incremental Clustering
 Implemented the Unsupervised Machine Learning Algorithm of K-Means Clustering incrementally, improving resource utilization in terms of speed and space.
-Used OpenMP Library to design a parallelized, multithreaded model in a MISD Parallel Computing System further increasing the speed of execution.
+Used OpenMP Library to design a parallelized, multithreaded model in a shared memory Parallel Computing System further increasing the speed of execution.

 WHAT IS CLUSTERING?